uttamsuman/F.I.N.D.E.R./README.md

 This repository contains Python codes for a number of optimization problems solved using FINDER. and demonstrates the superiority of this algorithm over the Adam optimizer.

 Note : The examples require importing the FINDER_core.py module.
-So it must be downloaded in the same directory.
+So it must be downloaded in the same directory or a path must be specified while importing.